Steven9Smith/Unity-Mathmatics-Noise-Demo/README.md

 ## Value Interpertation:

- **Value Interpertation** refers to the amount of values returned by a noise function.\ **1D** = 1 float value was returned\
+ **Value Interpertation** refers to the amount of values returned by a noise function.

+ **1D** = 1 float value was returned.\
  **2D** = 2 float values returned (usually the 1st derivative)\
  **3D** = 3 float values returnf (usually the 1st and 2d derivative)[Check the links above for more information]

  With **Value Interpertation** you can choose which *RGB* value each return value affects.

  You can also choose to replace the return value's resulting color with your own by toggling the **Custom Color** checkbox to true.
 After you toggle that you can choose to add fixed colors that only affect return colors with a matchinig or greater "height" value. (height refers to the return value with a range of 0-1)

  Once you select the **Use Custom Colors** checkbox another checkbox named **Use Gradient Value** will appear.